utep-cs-arch-classes/arch1-project3-gerardocervantes8/pacman/README.md

 Paying attention to all the global variables declared and rethinking whether they should be char, short, or long was done for this optimization.

-##Enemies AI
+##Artifical Intelligence for Enemies

 The enemy AI in this game does not use randomness.
 So the enemies follow a set pattern/states.
-Due to the AI not being smart, to pose a challenge to the player, the AI was made faster than the player.
+The enemies were made faster than the player because the AI was not smart enough to get the player.
 There are 2 enemies in the game.
 Knowing where they will be is difficult despite them not being random.
 This is because they have many states, and their states change whenever they hit a wall.

+Whenever any moving objects hits a wall, their velocity turns to 0.
+The artifical intelligence in this game checks whenever the velocity of the enemies is 0, if it is, then it updates their velocity to a new velocity.
+The enemies can go in all 8 directions.
+Up, down, left, right, down-left, down-right, up-left, up-right.
+The next state they go to determines what direction.
+I decided what direction each state will have arbitrarily.

 ##Things to Improve on